topcoder-platform/tc-bc-fabric/api-service/Validation.md

 ####Steps to verify upload/download submissions

+1. Create the users for different roles
-1. Create a manager user
+   Use the api in postman: `Users/POST Create User (manager)` to create a manager user.
+   Use the api in postman: `Users/POST Create User (copilot)` to create a copilot user.
+   Use the api in postman: `Users/POST Create User (reviewer)` to create a reviewer user.
+   Use the api in postman: `Users/POST Create User (member)` to create a member user.
-   Use the api in postman: `Users/POST Create User` to create a manager user.
+   Use the api in postman: `Users/POST Create User (client)` to create a client user.

+2. Create the access tokens for different users
+   User the api in postman: `Auth (TEST ONLY)/POST /login (manager)` to get the manager's access token User the api in postman: `Auth (TEST ONLY)/POST /login (client)` to get the client's access token User the api in postman: `Auth (TEST ONLY)/POST /login (reviewer)` to get the reviewer's access token User the api in postman: `Auth (TEST ONLY)/POST /login (member)` to get the member's access token User the api in postman: `Auth (TEST ONLY)/POST /login (copilot)` to get the copilot's access token

-2. Create a project
+3. Create a project
    User the api: `Projects/POST Create Project` to create a project.
-3. Update the project to active
+4. Update the project to active
    User the api: `Projects/PUT Update Project (update to active)` to mark the project active.
-4. Create a challenge of the project
+5. Create a challenge of the project
    Use the api: `Challenges/POST Create Challenge` to create a challenge
-5. Create a member to register that challenge
+6. Create a scorecard for the challenge
-   Use the api: `Users/Post Create User (member)` to create a user of member role.
+   User the api: `Challenge Review/POST Create a challenge scorecard` to create a scorecard for the challenge.
-   Then, use the api: `Challenges/POST Register Challenge` to let the member user register in that challenge.
+7. Use a member to register that challenge use the api: `Challenges/POST Register Challenge` to let the member user register in that challenge.
+8. Use a reviewer to register that challenge use the api: `Challenges/POST Register a reviewer to challenge` to register a reviewer.
-6. Upload a submission
+9. Upload a submission
-   Use the api: `Challenges/POST Upload Submission` to upload submission for that member.
+   Use the api: `Challenge Submission/POST Upload Submission` to upload submission for that member.
-7. Download submission file
+10. Download submission file
-   Use the api: `Challenges/GET Download Submission` to download the submission file.
+   Use the api: `Challenge Submission/GET Download Submission` to download the submission file.
 In postman, click the button `Send and Download`, you can download the file to local file system and verify.
-   Note, in this api, the memberId is set in the cookie, if you want to change the memberId, modify in `Headers` tab and the `Cookie` header.

-8. To test download file with copilot role, you can:
+11. Create a review
-   Use the api: `Challenges/POST Create User (copilot)` to create the copilot user.
+   Use the api: `Challenge Review/POST Create a challenge review` to create a challenge review.
-   Use the api: `Projects/ PUT Update Project (set copilot)` to set the copilot to the project.
+12. Create an appeal
-   Use the api: `Challenges/GET Download Submission (copilot)` to download with submission.
+   Use the api: `Challenge Review/POST Create a challenge appeal` to create a challenge appeal.
+13. Create an appeal response
+   Use the api: `Challenge Review/POST Create a challenge appeal response` to create a challenge appeal response.
-9. Failure tests are added in Challenges/Failures
+14. Failure tests are added in folder `*/Failures`
-10. If you want to view the whole ledger data, Use the test api: `/Projects GET List Projects - topcoder-review channel (TEST ONLY)`
+15. If you want to view the whole ledger data, Use the test api: `/Projects GET List Projects - topcoder-review channel`
+16. _*IMPORTANT HINT*_: If you want to change the current phase of a challenge, you can use:
+    `Challenges/POST Update Challenge (update phase)` api.
+In postman, you can open the `Pre-request Script` tab, and change the variable name: `preferCurrentPhase`

+## Issues Verification
+Please open the `./docs/POC_1_Issues_Features_List.xlsx` file, I added a `Validation` column which shows more details.